containers/podman.io_old/_posts/2020-12-09-podman-systemd-demo.md

 To tidy things up I provide a cleanup script which stops the service and cleans up the container so you can start the demo from the top if you like.

-To run this demo yourself (I've tested on Fedora33, Red Hat 8.3, and Ubuntu 20.10) ensure podman and git are installed on your OS
+To run this demo yourself (I've tested on Fedora33, Red Hat 8.3, and Ubuntu 20.10) ensure Podman and git are installed on your OS

 Also remember this is all done as a standard user - no root!